 Simon Hopkins is a professional fund manager whose clients include public funds and some of the world’s leading families.
 He has been a pioneering investment manager, a champion of investors rights, as well as a serial entrepreneur, building innovative businesses driven by his personal convictions and a better deal for stakeholders.
 His interests include university venturing, sustainable agriculture, and visiting and contributing to the progress of the many countries in which he invests.
 A committed climate change warrior, Simon and his colleagues at Milltrust recently launched a fund to invest in Asian companies which are at the forefront of combatting climate change.
 The fund has committed to distribute up to 40 percent of the fee income it generates to the world’s leading ecology charity, WWF, to protect wildlife and their habitats.

 “Simon Hopkins is a renaissance man.
 He is an industry pioneer, a global connector, and a valued mentor.
 He has a keen interest in life sciences and up to date on the latest discoveries and trends.
 His network spans three continents.
 The world needs more people like him.”
-Dr Raja Kamal, President, RKLINKS, Former Director of International Development, Harvard University
+Dr Raja Kamal, Senior Director of NUS Medicine International Council, Former Director of International Development, Harvard University

 “I have worked with Simon for more than a decade.
 I often joked that Simon is a walking Rolodex.
 His global connectivity is mind-boggling.”
 Jack Schwager, best selling author of Market Wizards

 “Simon’s profound interest in finding solutions to global challenges is indisputable.
 His indefatigable nature means he never takes no for an answer.”
-Professor Roger Foo, Senior Director, NUS Medicine International Council.
+Professor Roger Foo, Professor – Department of Medicine, Senior Consultant, Division of Cardiology, National University Heart Centre, National University Hospital, Assistant Dean, Research, Yong Loo Lin School of Medicine

 “I’ve known and collaborated with Simon over the past 8 years, and in that time I’ve never failed to be impressed with the expertise and depth of experience he’s been able to bring to the wide variety of investment opportunities with which he’s involved.
 His standing and reputation in the investment community are a testament to his personal and professional integrity.”
 Danny Howell, Former Head of Wealth Management for Asia at Willis Towers Watson

-Within this site, you will find information about my career, past and present.
+Within this site, you will find information about Simon’s career, past and present.

 Simon Hopkins hosts webinar on COVID-19 and the future of healthcare.